 You could say that pepper plants are made for an indoor garden.
 They need the constant warmth and moisture that an indoor garden provides.
 The best way to grow peppers is by using an LED system where there is an ample supply of good quality light.
 This will give you the best chance of producing the most peppers.
-Find out more about indoor gardens.

 Pepper plants are self-pollinators but they may benefit from some assistance.
 Shaking the plant at the right time in the confines of the indoor garden will help disturb pollen for fertilization.
 Another more direct way is to take a fine paintbrush or cotton bud and brush the working parts of each flower.

 Lettuce is one of the favourite plants grown in an indoor garden.
 It’s one of the easiest plants to grow and can be very productive, especially if you collect mature leaves from the outer part and allow the inner leaves to keep growing.